Smith-Steve/VanityPhone-AWS-Project/README.md

 ### Lambda

 The lambda function is designed to digest a number, and determine if and how many words there are in the phone number.
 First it looks for seven letter words that are a complete match, and then it looks for four letter words that are a complete match.
-It then also grabs all the partial matches.
+It also grabs all the partial matches.
 These are stored in a single object.

 The manner in which it creates a match is as follows.
 It generates a 3 letter combination (from the first three digits of the seven digits following the area code) string, which is then run against the entire dictionary of words.
+It tests for a match from the beginning of the string.
+So if the 3 letter string is 'alb', then only words that start with 'alb' like, 'albatas' are returned.
 An array of matches is then returned based off of these 3 letter matches.
 If there are any values in the returned array of matches, the same operation is again performed.
 This time however, a letter is added from the fourth digit of the phone number to the string to be tested, and the string is then run against the array of matches from the 3 letter string.

 The application stops to create a list of partial matches here as well.

 This operation is performed sequentially all the way through the returned matches, until 7 letters are added to the final string, and then the returrned array contains a complete array of all 7 letter matches.

 For the 4 letter matches, a filter operation is performed upon them to check for which matches have an length of 4.
 This array is then returned as the complete list of four letter matches.
+The variable containing the four letter matches is already there, we just need to access it again.

 A variety of configurations are performed on the object containing the phone numbers.
 It is then put into Amazon's DynamoDB.